About this web site: Ontario Consultants on

 and an Agnostic.
 He was born in

-1936 and graduated in 1959 from the University of Toronto with a BaSc degree in Engineering
+the mid 1930's and graduated in 1959 from the University of Toronto with a BaSc degree in Engineering

 professional, both in supervisory and technical capacities for 38 years at a large multi-national chemical/textile fibers

 company.
 A significant part of his work was to write technical manuals.
 He has been a volunteer technical staff person for the National

 Model Railroad Association, and a vice coordinator for a local

 distress (suicide prevention) agency called TALK (Telephone Aid Line Kingston).